 As well as giving your dog more opportunities to sniff when on general walks, there are other enriching activities that you can consider if your dog enjoys working their nose.

 Scattering dry kibble or treats over a safe, non-distracting, grassy environment and then allowing your dog to come out and naturally forage for the food can be an inexpensive and easy way to offer your dog extra enrichment.

 This is an excellent activity for less mobile dogs that may be on restricted exercise, and it can also be a useful tool for helping nervous dogs to feel more relaxed and confident.

-On a rainy day, you can still do this sort of activity on a smaller scale with the use of a Snuffle Mat indoors.
-These are usually rubber mats that have had felt 'grass' strands tied through them, and you can bury your dog's food or treats into them for them to sniff out.
+On a rainy day, you can still do this sort of activity on a smaller scale with the use of a snuffle mat indoors.
+These are usually rubber mats that have felt "grass" strands tied through them, and you can bury your dog's food or treats into them to sniff out.

 Scent Work Classes

 If you want a more structured learning environment to harness your dog's scenting capabilities, then a nose work class of some sort may be worth considering.
 Not only will this hone your dog's skills, but it can also be a great way to strengthen your bond.